Genbox/FastData/README.md

 #### Are there any best pratcies for using FastData?
 * Put the most often queried items first in the input data.
 It can speed up query speed for some data structures.
+* Enable string analysis when using string keys to produce a more efficient hash function.

 #### Can I use it for dynamic data?
 No, FastData is designed for static data only.
 It generates code at compile time, so the data must be known beforehand.